Kenin loses again, Barty eases through in Doha - RFI

 Barty broke serve five times in the match, winning in under an hour and a quarter.

-The Australian could next face Rybakina, who has already reached four WTA finals this season and plays Alison Van Uytvanck in her second-round encounter.
+The Australian will next face Rybakina, who has already reached four WTA finals this season and beat Alison Van Uytvanck 5-7, 6-2, 7-6 (10/8) on Tuesday.

+The 20-year-old Rybakina, who lost to Simona Halep in the Dubai Championships final on Saturday, needed five match points to get past the Belgian, and also saved one herself in the marathon third-set tie-break.

+The world number 17, who was ranked 193rd 12 months ago, has now claimed a tour-leading 21 wins this year.

 Two-time Wimbledon champion Petra Kvitova also booked a place in the last 16 with a 4-6, 6-3, 6-0 win over Spaniard Carla Suarez Navarro.